FredericRP/FourScenesTemplate/README.md

 ![Global description](Publishing/large.jpg)

+## Why use it

+I've made a [Medium post](https://medium.com/p/ffe38a7043f) on why I've created this package in my former video games studio.

 ## How to use it

 ### Installation
 1. You MUST include **FredericRP's Standard Asset** package to this project for it to compile.
 See "FredericRP Standard Assets" section below
-2. Import this package from the [Packages section](https://github.com/FredericRP/FourScenesTemplate/packages) of the github page.
+2. Import this package from the [Releases section](https://github.com/FredericRP/FourScenesTemplate/releases) of the github page.
 3. Move the StreamingAssets folder in the Assets root.
 Do not replace content but if you already have one, merge them (move inner files and folder in the existing StreamingAssets).

 ![Before](Publishing/streamingAssetsBefore.jpg) ![After](Publishing/streamingAssetsAfter.jpg)